Aortic aneurysm surgery

 • Your hospital will give you instructions about if and when you need to stop eating and drinking before your operation.

-You’ll need to stay in hospital for a while after the procedure, so take everything you’ll need for your stay.
-For more information, see our section on Aftercare.
+• You’ll need to stay in hospital for a while after the procedure, so take everything you’ll need for your stay.
+For more information, see our section on aftercare for aortic aneurysm surgery.

 Open aortic aneurysm surgery